equilibriumdata/equilibriumdata.github.io/TCE/germanium.md

 Wolery, T.J., Jové Colón, C.F., 2017.
 Chemical thermodynamic data.
 1. The concept of links to the chemical elements and the historical development of key thermodynamic data.
 Geochim.
 Cosmochim.
 Acta 213, 635–676. doi:10.1016/j.gca.2016.09.028
 Wood, S.A., Samson, I.M., 2006.
 The aqueous geochemistry of gallium, germanium, indium and scandium.
 Ore Geology Reviews 28, 57–102. doi:10.1016/j.oregeorev.2003.06.002Zoubov 1974
 de Zoubov, N., Deltombe, E., Vanleugenhaghe, C., Pourbaix, M., 1974.
 Germanium.
 In: Atlas of Electrochemical Equilibria in Aqueous Solutions.
 Pourbaix, M. (ed.)
 National Association of Corrosion Engineers, Houston, Texas, USA and CEBELCOR, Brussels, chapter IV, section 17.3, pp. 464-474.

-<a  href="//doi.org/10.2113/gsecongeo.83.2.377" target="_blank" rel="noopener">Afifi, A.A., Kelly, W.C., Essene, E.J., 1988.
-Phase relations among tellurides, sulfides, and oxides: I. Thermochemical data and calculated equilibria.
-Economic Geology 83, 377–394</a>.

-<a  href="//doi.org/10.3891/acta.chem.scand.35a-0591" target="_blank" rel="noopener">Andersson, E., Lindqvist, O., Yamaguchi, T., 1981.
-An X-ray diffraction study on the structure of telluric acid Te(OH)6 in aqueous solution Acta Chemica Scandinavica A35, 591–597</a>.

-<a  href="docs/57Ant-a.pdf" target="_blank" rel="noopener">Antikainen, P.J., 1957a.
-Notes on the formation of polyacides in concentrated telluric acid solutions.
-Suomen Kemistilehti B30, 22–23</a>.

-<a  href="docs/57Ant-b.pdf" target="_blank" rel="noopener">Antikainen, P.J., 1957b.
-The thermodynamics of the ionization of telluric acid in aqueous solutions.
-Suomen Kemistilehti B30, 201–203</a>.

-<a  href="docs/60AnT.pdf" target="_blank" rel="noopener">Antikainen, P.J., Tevanen, K., 1960.
-The effect of electrolytes on the formation of polyacids.
-Telluric acid in aqueous sodium perchlorate solutions.
-Suomen Kemistilehti B33, 59–60</a>.

-<a  href="//doi.org/10.1021/j100811a031" target="_blank" rel="noopener">Awad, S.A., 1962.
-Poisoning effect of telluride ions on hydrogen evolution and cathodic formation of hydrogen telluride.
-Journal of Physical Chemistry 66, 890–894</a>.

-Baes, C.F., Mesmer, R.E., 1976.
-‘The hydrolysis of cations’ (Wiley: New York)

 <a  href="docs/70BaM.pdf" target="_blank" rel="noopener">Bakunina, I.I., Murashova, V.I., 1970.
 A spectrophotometric study of the interaction of tellurium(IV) with Br- ions in strongly acid solutions.
 Zhurnal Analiticheskoi Khimii 25, 142–146 [in Russian]</a>.